ieee-p21451-1-5/easy-frp/README.md

 ### A Prerequisite

-Since Raspberry Pi doesn't have any [RTC](https://en.wikipedia.org/wiki/Real-time_clock), in its early stage of booting, the system time is "somewhen" on January 1, 1970 (see [Unix time - Wikipedia](https://en.wikipedia.org/wiki/Unix_time)).
+Since Raspberry Pi doesn't have any [RTC](https://en.wikipedia.org/wiki/Real-time_clock), in its early stage of booting, the system time is "somewhen" on January 1, 1970 ([Unix epoch](https://en.wikipedia.org/wiki/Unix_time)).
 To avoid such archaic (and incorrect, of course) timestamps in the naming of log files, we'd better start services after the system clock has been synchronized through Internet.
-We crafted a special service named `check-sync.service`, which will finish its initialization process only if the system clock has been synchronized.
+Therefore, we crafted a special service named `check-sync.service`, which will finish its initialization process only if the system clock has been synchronized.
 Having `check-sync.service`, we can make another service start with a correct system time, which is desired in a lot of cases.

 If you have set up the NCAP following the steps in [this page](https://github.com/ieee-p21451-1-5/demo-ncap),  `check-sync.service` should have already been installed.